 I’ve always loved waterfalls, so for me, this is among the best reasons to drive to Hana.

 Twin Falls can be found at mile marker 2 and is an early stop along the way.
-Both the Lower and Upper Falls are just a short hike from the road.
+Both the Lower and Upper Falls are just a short hike from the side of the road.
 You’ll also find the Twin Falls Farm Stand selling sugarcane juice, coconut candy, and locally grown fruit.
+The farm stand provides a paid parking lot if you can’t find space on the road.
 You can swim near these falls, but keep in mind that there are many sights ahead, so don’t lose track of time.

 Puaa Kaa State Park features a handicap-accessible trail to the waterfall along with restrooms and picnic tables.
 You’ll find this family-friendly stop at mile marker 22.5.